wilsongis/minimal3dp.com/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-tagline: All Things 3D Printing
+role: All Things 3D Printing

 # Organizations/Affiliations to show in About widget
 organizations: